 In all probability you perhaps wish to know the difference between laminate flooring vs hardwood, something that can help you make the big decision on whether to go for the former or instead choose to go for the classic wood flooring.
 Well, we will talk about the difference, but before all that, let’s figure out the basics.

-Laminate flooring is a multi-layer flooring that is made from wood fibre and crafted to replicate the look of natural wood.
+Laminate flooring is a multi-layer flooring that is made from wood fiber and crafted to replicate the look of natural wood.
 It generally consists of four different layers, pressed together at very high temperature and pressure.
 The bottom layer of the laminate flooring protects the core board from moisture and also offers stability.
-The core layer/ board comprises high-density fibreboard – with 80% wood.
+The core layer/ board comprises high-density fiberboard – with 80% wood.
 This layer offers structural strength and resistance.
 The next layer is the design layer which comes with a printed design, colours, and patterns.
 The topmost layer is the transparent surface protection which protects the flooring from the everyday wear and tear.

 On the other hand, there’s nothing quite like the beauty of hardwood flooring.
 These are generally known for their incredible lifespan and stylish looks.
 Hardwood flooring has been around for centuries.
 They are durable, available in different options, and are famous for their timely beauty.
 As you might have guessed already, these come from popular wood species such as oak, cherry, walnut, maple, and more.
 In fact, solid hardwood flooring comes from a solid piece of milled wood, thus deriving its name.
-They are available as pre-finished and unfinished panels, and can last from 30-100 years.
+They are available as pre-finished and unfinished panels and can last from 30-100 years.

 A simple can of paint can change the look and feel of your room, but then, paint sometimes lands in spots it shouldn’t – such as your wooden floors!
-Ideally, you can use a simple rag to wipe the paint off while it is still damp, but may need extra effort if you notice it once it has dried.
+Ideally, you can use a simple rag to wipe the paint off while it is still damp but may need extra effort if you notice it once it has dried.
 Luckily, we at Floors Blvd are here to help.

 Before we dive deep into ways in which we handle ‘how to get paint off wood floors,’ we’d request you not to try these yourself, as some of these may ruin your floors if not done right.
 This is why we recommend hiring our team of professionals.